zammad/zammad-admin-documentation/channels/whatsapp/index.rst

    opened.
 Within this time window you can freely answer the question of the customer.
 If the customer isn't replying, the service window will be automatically closed after 24 hours.
-You will not be able to communicate with this customer via WhatsApp due to their privacy policy and until a fresh reply is received from your customer.
+You will not be able to communicate with this customer via WhatsApp due to their privacy policy and until a fresh reply is received from your customer after the service window expires.

    In case the ticket cannot be closed yet and in order to facilitate an ongoing conversation, automatic reminders will be sent to the customer asking them to